 What Factors Go Into A Sun Number Score?

-There are several different considerations when calculating the sun score, with some varying by location.
+Several different considerations are involved in calculating the sun score, with some varying by location.
 Therefore, the factors are weighted differently using a point system to determine the total sun number score.

 Building Score